 After the Pilot Study phase, test specifications were finalised and task types to be used in the Survey were agreed with the Commission, participating countries and other important stakeholders.

-The Field Trial in early 2010 will involve a sample of 40 schools from each participating country for each tested language.
-As with the pretesting phase, a cycle of analysis, editing and re-approval will take place before the best quality tasks are selected for use in the Main Study.
+The Field Trial in early 2010 involved a sample of approximately 40 schools for each tested language in each participating country.
+As with the pretesting phase, a cycle of analysis, editing and re-approval took place before the best quality tasks were selected for use in the Main Study.